 As part of the IMO ongoing and increasing efforts to support United Nations Sustainable Development Goal 5, IMO’s gender programme has developed long-standing partnerships to provide gender-specific training for maritime women, by facilitating access to high-level technical training for women in the maritime sector in developing countries; and creating the environment in which women are identified and selected for career development opportunities in maritime administrations, ports and maritime training institutes.

-Over the last few years, IMO’s gender programme has supported the participation of female mariners at the Level 1 AtoN Managers courses delivered by Accredited Training Organisations worldwide in cooperation with the Academy.
-In 2018, IMO co-sponsored the participation of 4 trainees from Costa Rica, El Salvador, Morocco and Samoa.
+Over the last few years, IMO’s gender programme has supported the participation of women at IALA courses delivered by Accredited Training Organisations worldwide in cooperation with the Academy.
 This sponsorship is granted on a case to case basis where IMO covers the return airfare, accommodation and a daily allowance.
-IMO and the Academy encourages Maritime Authorities to consider this gender programme when selecting people to attend an IALA World-Wide Academy course and to contact us to explore possibilities.
+IMO and the Academy encourages Maritime Authorities to consider this gender programme when selecting people to attend an IALA course and to contact us to explore possibilities.